jasumonga17/Spotify-Airflow-DataPipeline/README.md

 **Process**:

-1. Successfully designed and implemented an end-to-end data pipeline leveraging Spotify's API, AWS S3 storage, and Apache Airflow.
-Orchestrated data extraction, transformation, and loading (ETL) processes to collect top tracks, albums, and artists' data from Spotify, storing it securely in an S3 bucket for further analysis.
+1. Successfully designed and implemented an end-to-end data pipeline leveraging Spotify's API, **AWS S3 storage, and Apache Airflow**.
+Orchestrated data extraction, transformation, and loading (ETL) processes to collect **top tracks, albums, and artists** data from Spotify, storing it securely in an S3 bucket for further analysis.

 2. Demonstrated proficiency in cloud computing by provisioning and configuring an EC2 instance on Amazon Web Services (AWS) to host Apache Airflow.
 Established SSH connectivity to the EC2 instance and installed Airflow, configuring its settings including metadata database connections and authentication.
 This setup facilitated centralized management and scheduling of data pipeline tasks.